 ...consume a diversity of wild foods by focusing on a different plant, seaweed, shellfish, insect, mushroom, or mammal, each week of the year.

-...hike 10+ miles of the Appalachian Trail in Maine.
+...hike 10+ miles along the Appalachian Trail in Maine.

 ...and continue to publish my weekly Nature Notes, but on Mondays (instead of Wednesdays), and with a new format; each post will feature one photo (and perhaps an audio clip), three phenology notes, my wild edible of the week report (see above goal), moon challenge updates (when applicable), and finally a nature challenge of the week (for you, the reader).